mmistakes/minimal-mistakes/_posts/2022-06-10-stateful-streams-with-apach-flink.md

 17:35:43.861 INFO [pulsar-client-io-1-1] io.ipolyzos.producers.LookupDataProducer - ✅ Acked message 35:98:0:32 - Total 2196
 17:35:43.861 INFO [pulsar-client-io-1-1] io.ipolyzos.producers.LookupDataProducer - ✅ Acked message 35:98:0:33 - Total 2197
 ```
-At this point we have populated the `users` and `items` topic with a few records.
-The next step is to create 3 Pulsar-Flink sources that will read data from the `users`, `items` and `orders` topics.
+The next step is to create 3 **Pulsar-Flink** sources that will listen and consume events in the topics.
-In order achieve this we will use the Pulsar Flink connector.
-You can find more information about the connectors [here](https://nightlies.apache.org/flink/flink-docs-release-1.14/docs/connectors/datastream/pulsar/)
+We will use the Pulsar Flink connector, can find more information about the connectors [here](https://nightlies.apache.org/flink/flink-docs-release-1.14/docs/connectors/datastream/pulsar/)
 The following code snippet show a basic Pulsar-Flink source:
 ```shell
 PulsarSource<String> pulsarSource = PulsarSource.builder()